 In May 2014, Paul Johnson Drywall Inc. of Phoenix, Arizona, paid $600,000 in back wages and penalties because it misclassified 445 current and former employees.
 And In April 2015, DOL announced that it recovered $700,000 in back wages, damages, and penalties for over 1,000 misclassified construction industry workers in Utah and Arizona.

 How Employers Can Protect Themselves

 Endeavor to properly classify workers.
-If you are a Justworks customer, you have access to Justworks Concierge, with HR professionals at the ready to help you determine the best way forward with these complicated issues.
+If you are a Justworks customer, you have access to HR professionals at the ready to help you determine the best way forward with these complicated issues.

-In addition, if when hiring a worker the worker and employer disagree on the individual's classification, the employer can file Form SS-8, Determination of Worker Status for Purposes of Federal Employment Taxes and Income Tax Withholding, with the IRS.
-While waiting for a determination from the IRS, the employer should treat the worker as an employee, withholding all necessary taxes.
+If you hire a worker and disagree on the individual's classification, you can file Form SS-8, Determination of Worker Status for Purposes of Federal Employment Taxes and Income Tax Withholding, with the IRS.
+While waiting for a determination from the IRS, you should still treat the worker as an employee, withholding all necessary taxes.

 This material has been prepared for informational purposes only, and is not intended to provide, and should not be relied on for, legal or tax advice.
 If you have any legal or tax questions regarding this content or related issues, then you should consult with your professional legal or tax advisor.